What You Need To Know About Drug Trafficking Charges

 In addition to the category or Scheduling of the drug being trafficked, the court may also consider the amount of drugs the person possesses.
 They typically measure by the gram, though that may vary.

-Nevertheless, obviously, the greater the amount, the more severe the sentence would be for the charge.
+Nevertheless, the greater the amount, the more severe the sentence would be for the charge.

-EXAMPLE: A dealer was caught trafficking 500 grams of cocaine.
+Example: A dealer was caught trafficking 500 grams of cocaine.
 Since 500 grams is the minimum amount a person can be charged for drug trafficking, the sentence would not be as severe.
-The offender is looking at 5 to 40 years in prison and up to $5 million dollars in fines or reparations.
+The offender looks at 5 to 40 years in prison and up to 5 million dollars in fines or reparations.

 3. Number of Offense/s

-EXAMPLE: A drug dealer was caught trafficking 500 grams of cocaine.
+Example: A drug dealer was caught trafficking 500 grams of cocaine.
 This was the offender’s first offense.
-So, the offender can be imprisoned for 5 to 40 years and $5 million dollars in fines.
+So, the offender can be imprisoned for 5 to 40 years and 5 million dollars in fines for first time offender drug trafficking.

 4. Repercussion/s

-If the court found any evidence that the drug trafficking activity resulted in an overdose or influenced a user to injure or kill someone, the sentence can lead to 20 years or a lifetime in prison.
+The court would consider any evidence of drug trafficking.
+If the evidence shows an overdose or if it influenced a user to harm or kill someone.
+In that case, the sentence can lead to 20 years or a lifetime in prison.

 The sentence ultimately depends on the case.